LibraryCarpentry/lc-fair-research/_episodes/02-findable.md

 Reference:
 [14] Kole K, Baltissen M, Lindeboom R et al.   Supporting data for “Proteomic landscape of the primary somatosensory cortex upon sensory deprivation.”
 GigaScience Database  2017. http://doi.org/10.5524/100336

+## PID 101 for Researchers (or: Resolving some PID myths)
+A PID is a „long lasting reference to a digital resource“ There are different sorts of PIDs & different uses,(e.g. for articles, data, persons, organizations, …) PIDs are offered by organizations - Ask your institute/library You do NOT have to pay for PIDs (by yourself)!
+PIDs are mostly used for (persistent) citation – All published resources should have one A correct citation always includes a PID → look in your citation manager Metadata behind a PID are most important – please take care when providing them PIDs are not perfect (they are issued by organizations, aka humans!)
+PIDs are really useful & fun – they make yourself & your work more visible!

 ## Anatomy of a PID
 Digital object identifiers or DOIs are a common PID that used in the scholarly ecosystem.
 DataCite and CrossRef are notable non-profit organizations that operate DOI minting registries.